This post may contain affiliate links. Please see my disclosure policy.

 Chocolate hazelnut linzer cookies are the perfect holiday cookies!
 Rich and buttery, filled with chocolate hazelnut spread, you’ll love these festive sandwich cookies!

-How to make Linzer Cookies
+How to Make Nutella Linzer Cookies

 Make the dough – This cookie dough is made from brown butter.
 Cook butter in a heavy saucepan until it turns deep brown and fragrant, then pour into a large mixer bowl and let cool for 10 minutes.
 While the brown butter cools, combine sugar and hazelnuts in a food processor and pulse for 1 minute, until finely ground.
 Proceed with the recipe as directed, mixing just until the dough comes together in large pieces.